 For products for which External Connector licenses are available, you can move your External Connector licenses freely from server to server.
 Since the 90-day reassignment rule is waived within a server farm for External Connector licenses, you can reassign an External Connector license to any server in your server farm as frequently as you require.
 The number of servers in the server farm that external users without CALs access at any one time cannot exceed the number of External Connector licenses assigned to servers in the server farm.
-Additionally Windows Server 2012 R2, Windows Server 2012 RDS CALs, and Active Directory RMS 2012 External Connectors require that you have active Software Assurance in order to be eligible for license mobility within Server Farms.
+Additionally External Connector licenses for Windows Server 2012 R2, Windows Server 2012 RDS, and Active Directory RMS 2012 require that you have active Software Assurance in order to be eligible for License Mobility within Server Farms.

-License Mobility Through Software Assurance
+License Mobility through Software Assurance